Pedal Me

-Pedal Me is an e-cargo bike logistics and pedicab company in London.
-The company was founded in 2017 by Benjamin Knowles, a transport planner, Chris Dixon and Rob Sargent.
-Pedal Me says that in Central London, it is cheaper and quicker than the taxi service Uber, although this advantage is lost further out from the city centre.
+Pedal Me is an e-cargo bike logistics company in London.
+The company was founded in 2017 by Benjamin Knowles, a transport planner, Rob Sargent, an astrophysicist and technologist, and Chris Dixon, a National Standards Instructor for Cycling.

-The company normally operates within 5 miles of Central London, using bikes built by Urban Arrow in the Netherlands which can carry two adult passengers.
-The company also offers cargo deliveries, which have outstripped the number of journeys carrying passengers.
+The company normally operates within 9 miles of Central London, using bikes built by Urban Arrow in the Netherlands.
+The company offers cargo deliveries, which have significantly outstripped the number of journeys carrying passengers.
 In a trial run by TfL, the company's riders dropped off construction materials from Wood Green to Whitechapel faster than a van.
 The contractor plans to continue receiving deliveries by bike.
 In May 2019, the charity Sustrans decided to use Pedal Me to move all of their office equipment 2.7 miles across London.